 Whether you’re a meal prep novice, need new cooking tips for when you’re short on time, or are sick of making the same healthy foods over and over, use this guide for fresh ideas and time-saving cooking hacks for satiating, healthy meals.

-If you’re just getting started, consider reading our How to Be a Master Meal Planner and Food Prepper article.
+If you’re just getting started, consider read this “Healthy Meal Prep Tips” article.
 Try these expert prep and planning tips so you’ll always have healthy foods on hand.

 Make big batches of veggies that can be used in multiple ways.
 “I’ll get an extra-large bag of broccoli and cook the whole thing at once,” says Josefsberg.
 “As a family, we might have half at dinner, then I’ll have cooked broccoli to toss into my omelet the next day for breakfast or to add to other meals and soups the next day,” Josefsberg says.
 Kristen F. Gradney, RD, Director of Nutrition and Metabolic Services at Our Lady of the Lake Regional Medical Center, suggests making time on the weekend and roasting pans of carrots, squash, broccoli and your favorite veggies and flash freezing them on a sheet pan.
 Once they are frozen, she suggests storing them in plastic bags, squeezing out the air.
 “You can throw these into soups, pastas, or just use them as part of a flavorful side dish,” Gradney says.